 The following information describes how to start a KVM instance that's shut down on a local or remote host using the virsh start command.
-What Do You Need?

-• Administrator privileges.
+- Administrator privileges.

-- Name of the inactive KVM instance. - For remote KVM instances, the following is required to complete the remote example shown in Step 1. - The host IP address where the inactive KVM instance resides. - Root privileges to the host. - SSH connection protocol port enabled. - The gemu-kvm virtualization package is installed.
+- Name of the inactive KVM instance.

+- For remote KVM instances, the following is required to complete the remote example shown in Step 1.

+- The host IP address where the inactive KVM instance resides.

+- Root privileges to the host.

+- SSH connection protocol port enabled.

+- The qemu-kvm virtualization package is installed.
 For details about virtualization packages, see KVM Virtualization Packages: Recommended.

-Follow these steps to start an inactive KVM on a host system using the virt start command:
+Follow these steps to start an inactive KVM on a host system using the virsh start command:

-- Perform one of the following: - For local KVM, use the virt-start command as follows:
+- Perform one of the following: - For local KVM, use the virsh start command as follows:

+'''

-sudo virsh start KVM\Guest\Name
+sudo virsh start KVM Guest Name

+'''